General Education Program

 University-Wide Program Details

-General Education requirements apply to all students pursing bachelor's degrees offeed by the Univesity of Michigan-Flint.
+General Education requirements apply to all students pursuing bachelor's degrees offered by the University of Michigan-Flint.

-The College of Arts and Sciences, the College of Health Sciences, the School of Education and Human Services, the School of Management, and the School of Nursing determine the General Education program requirements for their own students.
-The majority of the requirements apply across units; however, students should consult their unit for possible modifications.
-Petitions by students for waiver of General Education requirements are made to the academic standards committee of the college of school in which the student is enrolled.
+However, students should consult their unit for possible modifications.
+Petitions by students for waiver of General Education requirements are made to the academic standards committee of the college or school in which the student is enrolled.

 General Education Program Leadership

 Dr. Roach was appointed as the Director of the General Education Program in 2020.
 She is also the Director of Writing Programs, Associate Chair of the Department of English, and an Associate Professor of Writing.